JonPSmith/EfCoreInAction/SoftwareStructure.md

 ## 1. The ASP.NET Core application - an example book selling site

-This is a multi-project applictaion.
-The figure below shows you the whole applictaion after chapter 4 (before chapter 4 then the `BizLogic` and `BizDbAccess` projects aren't there).
+This is a multi-project application.
+The figure below shows you the whole application after chapter 4 (before chapter 4 then the `BizLogic` and `BizDbAccess` projects aren't there).

 ![Diagram of site](https://github.com/JonPSmith/EfCoreInAction/blob/master/ExampleBookSellingSiteStructure.png)